hazelcast/hazelcast-go-client/README.md

 ## 5.2.
 Setting Smart Routing

 Smart routing defines whether the client mode is smart or unisocket.
-See [Go Client Operation Modes section](#go-client-operation-modes) for the description of smart and unisocket modes.
+See [Go client Operation Modes section](#go-client-operation-modes) for the description of smart and unisocket modes.

 The following are example configurations.